-16.4 The starter track is mechanically fixed to the masonry wall structure above the dpc (see Figure 3) at a maximum of 300 mm centres.
-Packing shims are used at fixing points to maintain a level drainage cavity and, when necessary, can also be used behind the starter track to overcome surface irregularities.
+16.4 The starter track is mechanically fixed to the cement particle board and steel frame structure above the dpc (see Figure 3) at a maximum of 300 mm centres.
+Where it is necessary, packing shims are used at fixing points behind the starter and holding tracks to overcome surface irregularities and maintain a level drainage cavity.
 Extension profiles are fixed to the front lip of the starter track rail or stop end channel where appropriate.
 Care must be taken to ensure the fixings are not overdriven.